diegonetto/generator-ionic/README.md

 See the [contributing docs](https://github.com/diegonetto/generator-ionic/blob/master/contributing.md).

+When submitting an issue, please follow the [guidelines](https://github.com/diegonetto/generator-ionic/blob/master/contributing.md#issue-submission).
+Especially important is to make sure `generator-ionic` is up-to-date, and providing the command or commands that cause the issue.

 When submitting a PR, make sure that the commit messages match the [AngularJS conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/).

+When submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
+Submit the test alongside the fix.

+When submitting a new feature, add tests that cover the feature.

 For testing & debugging the generator please refer to the Yeoman Generator [testing documentation](https://github.com/yeoman/generator/wiki/Testing-generators).